Head of business development

 Wealth management's traditional high-touch service has been obliterated by the pandemic and this has created a greenfield opportunity for both the front office professional and the end investor to agree on the ideal service proposition.
 The solution could be any combination of face to face or digital meetings, self-service, high-touch or somewhere in the middle or, if technology were openly embraced, a fluid blend of always-on content and easily accessible experts.
 Whatever the conclusion, doing away with the ‘this is how we've always done it’ mentality allows for the future to be one of exceptional value for money.

 Administration, paperwork, reporting and implementation are assumed to be the easiest areas to deliver shortcuts in order to create optimal value; indeed some functions such as postcode lookups, automated ID&V, electronic signatures and digital portals are equitable shortcuts in that they deliver real value to both the client and the wealth manager.
 But there are other activities relating to client service where there is a fine line between a shortcut and an offload and firms must tread that line carefully.
 Equally there are a number of processes perfect for extirpation that firms are clinging to as a central tenet to their value proposition, where instead it's an old process getting in the way of progress.

-Embracing shortcuts by openly recognising their benefits and eagerly adopting their new ways of working will bring greater operational efficiency and value for money to the wealth management industry - a new year is a great place to start (and if you want a shortcut to a stocking filler, try “Thinking Better: The Art of the Shortcut” by Marcus Du Sautoy).
+Embracing shortcuts by openly recognising their benefits and eagerly adopting their new ways of working will bring greater operational efficiency and value for money to the wealth management industry.
+To get a head start, try “Thinking Better: The Art of the Shortcut” by Marcus Du Sautoy).

 History is full of simple ideas that have captured the imagination, energy and money of large groups of people, but resulted in very few actually finding a reward.